 1. Software is Patentable

 It is important to note that a utility patent covers the functionality of the software, through defining the software in terms of systems and methods.
 What patents do not cover is the actual code.
-Source code is covered largely by copyright, which can protect direct copying of the code, but not those who write their own code to do the same thing.
+Source code is covered largely by copyright, which can protect direct copying of the code, but does not provide protection against those who write their own code to do the same thing.
 And that is exactly where patents step in.

 Now, there is a certain bare minimum that must be reached for a software system and/or method to be patentable.
 Which brings us back to why I highlighted idea back in the beginning.
-Ideas are not patentable in and of themselves, as they are abstract and fall squarely into the realm of what is not patent eligible.
+Ideas are not patentable in and of themselves, as they are abstract and fall squarely into the realm of what is not patent-eligible.

 2. An Idea is Not Enough

-If you are forming the next great startup and you want to be the “Uber for X” or the “Tinder for Y”, that is not, in and of itself, going to get you cross the finish line for patent eligibility.
+If you are forming the next great startup and you want to be the “Uber for X” or the “Instagram for Y”, that is not, in and of itself, going to get you cross the finish line for patent eligibility.
 Remember, software patents are directed to covering systems and methods.
 Software almost always is nothing more than a series of steps (i.e., instructions) that drive a computer to take some action (e.g., process data).
 Some data goes in, software directs the computer as to what to do with that data, and the output is some generally useful result.
 Whether it is finding the closest Uber, matching you to your next soulmate, adding two numbers together, or calculating the trajectory of a rocket for sending a payload into space, it all boils down to some data going in, being processed, and a result being output.

 When putting together a patent to protect your invention, your invention must be more fully flushed out than simply stating in conclusory terms what your software will do.
 The abstract idea alone is not protectable, but the steps you use to get to the solution (i.e., method) may be.
-Develop the flowcharts for how your great idea gets from problem A, to solution B. The road in between is your patentable method.
+Develop the flowcharts for how your great idea gets from problem A to solution B. The road in between is your patentable method.
 For some help on this topic, the United States Patent and Trademark Office (USPTO) has provided a useful resource in the form of a Quick Reference Sheet for Identifying Abstract Ideas.

 Remember, the more flushed out your idea is, the more it becomes a methodology which may be protected.